-"I am not worthy to have You enter my house." —Luke 7:6
+“I am not worthy to have You come under my roof.” —Luke 7:6, RSV-CE

-Before receiving Jesus in Holy Communion, the Church leads us to pray: "Lord, I am not worthy to receive You."
+Before receiving Jesus in Holy Communion, the Church leads us to pray: “Lord, I am not worthy that you should enter under my roof.”
 This is not putting ourselves down but expressing the greatness of our awesome, all-holy God.

-When we realize God's majestic glory, we conclude that He doesn't owe us anything.
+When we realize God’s majestic glory, we conclude that He doesn’t owe us anything.
 Thus, we see life as a gift and a privilege.
-We are not worthy to pray even for a moment, and to have God's permission to pray always is shocking.
-It is obvious that we are not worthy to receive the body and blood of Jesus.
+We are not worthy to pray even for a moment, and to have God’s permission to pray always is shocking (see Lk 18:1).
+It is obvious that we are not worthy to receive the Body and Blood of Jesus.
 It is less obvious, however, that we are not worthy to suffer and die for Jesus.
 What an honor to be persecuted and even martyred for the Creator of the universe and the Savior of the world!

 When we realize that Jesus alone is worthy (see Rv 5:2, 9, 12) and we are not worthy, we get in touch with the reality of our humanness.
-Then we see ourselves as unconditionally loved and superabundantly showered with His mercy.
+Then we see ourselves as unconditionally loved and super-abundantly showered with His mercy.
 Our every breath is a grace.
 We are chosen even to be children of God.
-Our unworthiness makes it clear that God is unconditional Love and that we can abide in that love and in Him (1 Jn 4:16).
-"Lord, I am not worthy."
+Our unworthiness makes it clear that God is unconditional Love; we can abide in that love and in Him (1 Jn 4:16).
+“Lord, I am not worthy.”

 Prayer: Father, thank You for immersing me in grace, love, and mercy.